-Ryan Murphy is the Golden Globe® Award-winning creator, writer, and director of FX’s original drama series Nip/Tuck and the Screen Actors Guild, Emmy and Golden Globe® Award-winning FOX series smash hit Glee.
+Ryan Murphy is the Golden Globe® Award-winning co-creator, writer, and director of FX's Emmy® nominated original miniseries American Horror Story, the Screen Actors Guild, Emmy® and Golden Globe® Award-winning Fox series smash hit Glee and FX's original drama series Nip/Tuck.

-Murphy is currently shooting season three of Glee, which won this year’s Golden Globe® Award for Best Television Series Comedy/Musical, Emmy Award for Outstanding Directing for a Comedy Series, and the Screen Actors Guild Award for Best Ensemble Cast in a Comedy Series.
-Murphy is also the executive producer of the wildly successful first and second Glee!
-Live tours.
+Murphy is currently in production on the fifth season of Glee, which won the 2011 and 2010 Golden Globe® Award for Best Television Series Comedy/Musical, the 2010 Emmy Award for Outstanding Directing for a Comedy Series, and the 2010 Screen Actors Guild Award for Best Ensemble Cast in a Comedy Series.
+Murphy is also the executive producer of the wildly successful Glee!
+Live stage tours.

 Murphy began his career as a journalist writing for publications such as The Miami Herald, Los Angeles Times, the New York Daily News and Entertainment Weekly.
 His screenwriting career began in the late 1990's when Steven Spielberg purchased his romantic comedy Why Can't I Be Audrey Hepburn?
 Murphy's next effort was The WB's Popular, an award-winning black comedy/satire which he created and produced with his fellow Nip/Tuck executive producers Greer Shephard and Michael M. Robin.